harrydowning/serl/docs/source/user_guide/lang_config.rst

       ref: \$token

 In this example the regex for a token named ``text`` defined in the :ref:`tokens` object could be substituted into any other token by specifying ``$text``.
-As previously mentioned if the identifier ``token`` is not used the value of ``meta.tokens.ref`` is taken to be a prefix and so this example can be equivalently specified as:
+As previously mentioned if the identifier ``token`` is not used, the value of ``meta.tokens.ref`` is taken to be a prefix and so this example can be equivalently specified as:

 .. code-block:: yaml